| |

 billowing gauzily in the gentle balmy tropical breeze, i would sit by

-the El Rancho pool, sipping slowly at my lemonade, sometimes ordering
+the El Rancho pool, sipping slowly at lemonade.
+Sometimes ordering a

-i knew why with all the guns around, no gun was protecting the unarmed
+i knew why with all the guns around, no US gun was protecting the unarmed

-civilian population; the Haitian courts were not functioning; the Coup
+civilian population.
+Why the Haitian courts were not functioning.
+Why

-survivors couldn't exhale productively within the bounds of civilized
+the Bush coup d'etat survivors couldn't exhale productively within the

 i new why it was that within six-months of Aristide's return, the killing

-make our front-page news.
-We are tired, tired of "them" people!
+make front-page news.
+We are tired, tired of them people!

 Within a year, the flashes of criminal activities were paralyzing.
 The